amyrold/LongReads/README.md

 sudo docker run -it --name [container name] longreads
 ```

-## Pip Install
+## LR_base Process
-If docker is undesirable, a pip requirements file is provided.
+If docker is undesirable, we have also provided a directory with just the main script, pip requirements, and .R visualization script.
 Here are the linux packages that are installed in the docker image. build-essential, ca-certs, and py-dev are all needed for biopython.
 They are likely installed already, but you can try installing them in case.
 The last two are required for the pipeline to run
 ```
 apt-get install -y build-essential